PunamGodugula/OTT-Market-Meger-Analysis/README.md

 2. Subscribers : This table captures demographic and subscription details for users, enabling insights into subscriber acquisition, upgrades, downgrades, and inactivity patterns.
 3. Content Consumption :  This table captures user-level content consumption data, enabling analysis of total watch time, device preferences, and engagement trends

-Download files and explore more on this project here : [files](https://codebasics.io/challenge/codebasics-resume-project-challenge#uploadSuccess17)
+Download files and explore more on this project here : [link](https://codebasics.io/challenge/codebasics-resume-project-challenge#uploadSuccess17)

+## 🗝️ Key Insights :